Canon G3 X vs Panasonic ZS200

 It is notable that the G3X has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the G3X and the ZS200 are recent models that are part of the current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the G3X does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the G3X and ZS200 can be found, respectively, in the Canon G3 X Manual (free pdf) or the online Panasonic ZS200 Manual.

 So what conclusions can be drawn?
 Is the Canon G3 X better than the Panasonic ZS200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.